Renata Fast: CWHL

+PWHL

+Following the launch of the new Professional Women's Hockey League (PWHL), Fast was one of three players (alongside fellow Canadian Olympians Blayre Turnbull and Sarah Nurse) signed within a pre-draft period to PWHL Toronto.

-Personal Life
+Personal life

 She was born in Hamilton, Ontario and raised in Burlington, Ontario.
 Renata is the youngest of four siblings.

-Her siblings are Lindsey Fast (Sister), Christopher Fast (Brother), and Gregory Fast (Brother).

-Her parents are Sharon Fast (Mother) and Douglas Fast (Father).
+Her sister is Lindsey Fast, and her brothers are Christopher and Gregory Fast.
+Her parents are Sharon and Douglas Fast.